TimelessCol/TimelessCol/README.md

 We also take art as payment for trades.
 If you go this route, we will likely ask you to draw an OC or something related to our fanfiction.

 No requesting NSFW ponies.
 Note: This does not mean no requesting NSFW fandoms.
 For example, requesting a pony of Kyu from Huniepop or Generica from Crush Crush is fine, but requesting an explicitly naked pony is not.
+Along with that, ponies with blood/gore/body horror are completely fine, as we have no issue with making that.

 Files/screenshots will only be given once you have shown proof that your pony/art has also been completed.
 WIPs during the process of creation are very appreciated, and we will send you them as well.